 - MLB.com recently added a scout feature to its gameday feature that spurts out random facts that fans traditionally don't care about.
 You used to be able to turn it off, but that no longer does anything.

-- Also on the subject of YouTube, it has a tendency to respond to slowly-loading videos by reducing the quality automatically.
+- YouTube has a tendency to respond to slowly-loading videos by reducing the quality automatically.
 Some people would rather have their video load slowly than play poorly, and these people are the most likely to notice YouTube doing this and respond by putting the quality back up again, taking up more time than it would have if YouTube had simply left the video alone.
 Even worse is that sometimes YouTube will lock off the higher quality option when it does this, forcing the user to refresh the page, and taking up even more time.
-Way to speed up the load times for us!
 Particularly nasty is how YouTube gives an option to never play high-quality video to improve load times...but no option to never play low-quality video.

 - Pokémon Showdown, a website used to simulate competitive Pokémon battling, has a few tools to help beginners be as competitive as reasonably possible.
 It lists Pokémon by tier, moves by how viable they are on the Pokémon in question, and optimal EV spreads based on the Pokémon's stats and moves.
 While this is all well and good in theory, it's mostly automatically generated and a few Pokémon can really screw up how it's built.
 For an example, Magmortar is very notorious among the RU crowd for this reason; it needs high Speed to function with any real degree of success, but the automated EV generator will almost invariably give it high HP at the expense of Speed.
 It's also based on the assumption that players will be using maximum-level Pokémon, meaning that players of Little Cup (a spinoff metagame where all legal Pokemon are at level 5) can sometimes encounter hilarious results like this◊. note